syncfusion-content/blazor-docs/blazor/diagram-component/index.md

----
-layout: post
-title: Index in Blazor Diagram Component | Syncfusion
-description: Learn about Index in Blazor Diagram component of Syncfusion, and more details.
-platform: Blazor
-control: Diagram
-documentation: ug
----

 # Overview

 The diagram component visually represents information.
 It is also used to create diagrams like flow charts, organizational charts, mind maps, and BPMN either through code or a visual interface.